compunautics/compunaut_rundeck_jobs/docs/node_ops/netboot.rst

   sudo salt "${option.node_to_commission}" state.highstate --state_output=mixed -b6 --batch-wait 15 && sleep 10

-At this point, the job will then execute the 'Update Data' job from the SaltStack folder again, and will then Run the 'Update DNS, Proxy, and Dashboard' job within the Linux folder to ensure that the platform DNS, haproxy, and Mission Control dashboard are all updated.
+At this point, the job will then execute the 'Update Data' job from the SaltStack folder again, and will then Run the `Update DNS, Proxy, and Dashboard <https://compunaut-rundeck-jobs.readthedocs.io/en/latest/node_ops/linux.html#update-dns-proxy-and-dashboard>`_ job within the Linux folder to ensure that the platform DNS, haproxy, and Mission Control dashboard are all updated.

 In general, this job can take up to 40-60 minutes to run for a single printer.
 Many of the steps handle multiple